+largest disease areas where the unmet need remains great.
 We are an exempted company incorporated under the laws of the Cayman Islands in 2018, and prior to that, we commenced operations as MeiraGTx Limited, a private limited company incorporated under the laws of England and Wales in 2015.
 Our discussion of our financial condition and results of operations is based upon our financial statements, which have been prepared in accordance with generally accepted accounting principles in the United States ("GAAP").
-Since our formation, we have devoted substantially all of our resources to developing our technology platform, establishing our viral vector manufacturing facilities and our cGMP plasmid and DNA production facility and developing manufacturing processes, advancing the product candidates in our ophthalmology, salivary gland and neurodegenerative disease programs, building our intellectual property portfolio, organizing and staffing our Company, developing our business plan, raising capital, and providing general and administrative support for these operations.
-To date, we have financed our operations primarily with cash on hand, proceeds from the sales of our Series A ordinary shares, convertible preferred C shares and ordinary shares, debt financing and upfront and milestone payments in connection with the collaboration, option and license agreement with Janssen Pharmaceuticals, Inc. ("Janssen"), one of the Janssen Pharmaceuticals Companies of Johnson & Johnson, dated as of January 30, 2019 (the "Collaboration Agreement"), which also provides us with research funding.
-Through September 30, 2023, we received gross proceeds of approximately \$532.9 million from sales of our ordinary shares, Series A ordinary shares and convertible preferred C shares, \$130.0 million from the Collaboration Agreement, and \$75.0 million from the debt financing further described under "Liquidity and Capital Resources."
-As of September 30, 2023, we had cash, cash equivalents and restricted cash of \$64.4 million, as well as \$22.4 million in receivables due from Janssen in connection with the Collaboration Agreement.
+Since our formation, we have devoted substantially all of our resources to developing our technology platform, establishing our viral vector manufacturing facilities and our CGMP GMP plasmid and DNA production facility and developing manufacturing processes, advancing the product candidates in our ophthalmology, salivary gland and neurodegenerative disease programs, building our intellectual property portfolio, organizing and staffing our Company, developing our business plan, raising capital, and providing general and administrative support for these operations.
+To date, we have financed our operations primarily with cash on hand, proceeds from the sales of our Series A ordinary shares, convertible preferred C shares and ordinary shares, debt financing and upfront and milestone payments in connection with the collaboration, option Collaboration, Option and license agreement License Agreement with Janssen Pharmaceuticals, Inc. ("Janssen"), one of the Janssen Pharmaceuticals Companies of Johnson & Johnson, dated as of January 30, 2019 (the "Collaboration Agreement"), which also provides provided us with research funding, funding, and the Asset Purchase Agreement, dated as of December 20, 2023, we entered into with Janssen (the "Asset Purchase Agreement") pursuant to which we sold and assigned to Janssen, and Janssen purchased and assumed, that certain License Agreement, dated February 5, 2019, by and between UCL Business Plc (now UCL Business Ltd.) ("UCLB"), on the one hand, and MeiraGTx UK II Limited and MeiraGTx Limited, on the other hand (the "UCLB RPGR License Agreement"), relating to the research, development, manufacture and exploitation of botaretigene sparoparvovec, or bota-vec (formerly referred to as AAV-RPGR), for the treatment of X-linked retinitis pigmentosa related to mutations in the retinitis pigmentosa GTPase regulator gene, or XLRP-RPGR (the "RPGR Product"), and other related assets as described in the Asset Purchase Agreement.
+Through September 30, 2023 March 31, 2024, we received gross proceeds of approximately \$532.9 \$564.5 million from sales of our ordinary shares, Series A ordinary shares and convertible preferred C shares, \$130.0 million gross proceeds of approximately \$75.0 million from issuance of debt, \$130.0 million from the Collaboration Agreement, and \$75.0 million \$115.0 million from the debt financing further described under "Liquidity and Capital Resources."
+Asset Purchase Agreement.
+As of September 30, 2023 March 31, 2024, we had cash, cash equivalents and restricted cash of \$64.4 million, as well as \$22.4 million \$120.3 million.
+In April 2024, we collected \$19.7 million in receivables which were due in the first quarter of 2024, effectively increasing our cash, cash equivalents and restricted cash balance to \$140.0 million.
+The payments consisted of a \$9.6 million refund in connection with a research and development tax credit and